 - 4.1 The appliance shall be cleaned and ash shall be removed in accordance with the manufacturer's instructions for that appliance. - 4.2 The appliance shall be serviced regularly in accordance with the manufacturer's instructions for that appliance.
+Records of manufacturer's or contractor's servicing shall be retained for a minimum of 3 years, and evidence that each appliance has been serviced over the previous 12 months shall be sent to the Council once a year, within the month of January.
 Suitable precautions shall be taken in the handling and disposal of ash, dust or other residues to minimise any emission to atmosphere.
 The material shall be collected, contained and transported in sealed bags or other dust-tight containers. - 4.3 Waste oil shall be stored and handled so as to minimise the emission of odorous vapours to the air.
-It shall be stored in closed containers in the storage area marked A on Plan PPC/005/B. Suitable covered containers shall be used to transfer it to the appliance. - 4.4 A supply of a suitable oil-absorbent material shall be maintained on site, and any liquid spillage shall be cleaned up immediately.
+It shall be stored in closed containers and suitable covered containers shall be used to transfer it to the appliance. - 4.4 A supply of a suitable oil-absorbent material shall be maintained on site, and any liquid spillage shall be cleaned up immediately.
 Soiled absorbent materials shall be stored in closed containers whilst awaiting disposal. - 4.5 All nominated staff who operate the appliance shall be trained in, and fully conversant with, its operation in accordance with the manufacturer's instructions for that appliance.
+A list of staff nominated and trained to operate the appliance shall be sent to the Council once a year, within the month of January.
 Special attention shall be given to the correct procedure for lighting the appliance from cold.
-Records shall be kept which details all relevant training provided to staff, and these records shall be kept for a minimum of 2 years. - 4.6 Only nominated persons shall operate the appliance. - 4.7 Clear instructions shall be prominently displayed at all times on or near the appliance, detailing its correct operation and maintenance. - 4.8 Any incident likely to give rise to adverse atmospheric emissions or emissions that may have an impact on the local community shall be notified to the local authority immediately, and the details of incident including remedial action taken recorded in the process log book. - 4.9 The operator shall make available on demand and without charge any of the records required to be kept by this permit. - 4.10 Where any modification to the appliance is intended, with the exception of the fitting of standard replacement parts, details of the modification shall be notified to the Authority and approval obtained prior to the modification being undertaken. - 4.11 If there is any intention to change any aspect of the prescribed installation from the description contained in the beginning of this permit, or any other aspect which may affect the substances or concentration or amount of substances being emitted to atmosphere, the operator shall notify the regulator of the proposed changes at least 4 weeks in advance before the changes take place. - 4.12 Operators shall put in place some form of structured environmental management system (EMS), whether by adopting published standards (ISO 14001 or the EU Eco Management and Audit Scheme [EMAS]) or by setting up an EMS tailored to the nature and size of the particular process.
+Records shall be kept which details all relevant training provided to staff, and these records shall be kept for a minimum of 2 years. - 4.6 Only nominated persons shall operate the appliance. - 4.7 Clear instructions shall be prominently displayed at all times on or near the appliance, detailing its correct operation and maintenance. - 4.8 Any incident likely to give rise to adverse atmospheric emissions or emissions that may have an impact on the local community shall be notified to the local authority immediately, and the details of incident including remedial action taken recorded in the process log book. - 4.9 The operator shall make available on demand and without charge any of the records required to be kept by this permit.

+4.10 Where any modification to the appliance is intended, with the exception of the fitting of standard replacement parts, details of the modification shall be notified to the Authority and approval obtained prior to the modification being undertaken.

+4.11 If there is any intention to change any aspect of the prescribed installation from the description contained in the beginning of this permit, or any other aspect which may affect the substances or concentration or amount of substances being emitted to atmosphere, the operator shall notify the regulator of the proposed changes at least 4 weeks in advance before the changes take place.